When I first got into property investing, people said I was crazy.

 Whatever your source of information, bear in mind, it’s useless unless you do something with it.

-Successful investors actually use this information by forming an opinion about their chosen market and implementing a strategy based on that data.
+Successful investors, like those in our Ultimate Property Hub community actually use this information by forming an opinion about their chosen market and implementing a strategy based on that data.

 Speculators and naysayers tend to use property data differently.
 It’s either: